candidtim/hnewsfetch/README.md

 `sudo apt-get install cowsay`)

 I like adding it to my `.bashrc` - this way it shows me one of the latest top stories every time I open new terminal window.
-The obvious drawback however is that this way there is some noticeable delay before the prompt is open, due to the time it takes to request the REST service to fetch the story.
+The obvious drawback however is that this way there is some delay before the prompt is open, due to the time it takes to request the REST service to fetch the story.
+See next section however!

+### Speed it up

+Note that if `urllib3` is installed and is available for Python, this tool will benefit of it and will be about twice as fast.
+With my internet connection for example, it takes about 800 msec to get the story with `urllib3` installed, as opposed to 1300 msec when using Python's standard `urllib`.
+This small performance improvement might be handy if this is used in `.bashrc` for example.

+[`urllib3`](https://github.com/shazow/urllib3) is often already installed in most Linux distributions

 ### Selecting stories